lithnet/ad-password-protection/README.md

 We're firm believers that good password hygeine is essential in every organization, and it should not be a premium that you pay extra for.

 ## Features
-* Filter's passwords using an Active Directory [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) module
+* Evaluates user password changes using an Active Directory [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) module
-* No internet access required
-* No additional servers required for deployment
-* Group policy support
-* Supports checked passwords against a breached password list
+* Supports checking passwords against a breached password list
 * Supports checking for passwords based on banned words
 * Checks common character substitutions (eg P@ssw0rd is normalized to password before being checked against the banned word store)
 * Supports custom complexity password rules